 Jensen Beach is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 12,730 people and three constituent neighborhoods, Jensen Beach is the 184th largest community in Florida.
+With a population of 12,652 people and five constituent neighborhoods, Jensen Beach is the 194th largest community in Florida.

 Jensen Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Jensen Beach is a somewhat ethnically-diverse town.
 The people who call Jensen Beach home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Jensen Beach residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Jensen Beach include Irish, German, English, Italian, and French.
+The greatest number of Jensen Beach residents report their race to be White, followed by Asian.
+Important ancestries of people in Jensen Beach include English, German, Irish, Italian, and Polish.

 The most common language spoken in Jensen Beach is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Tagalog.